 Syncona helps us achieve our vision

-- Syncona has been JDRF’s single largest unrestricted supporter over the last 8 years
+- Syncona has been JDRF’s single largest unrestricted supporter since 2013

 - Multi-year support enables us to commit to long term research projects and ensure that the output of our research brings positive benefits for the type 1 community in the shortest possible time

-- The biggest highlight was launching the world’s first artificial pancreas app – a breakthrough that will transform life for many people with type 1.
+- Helped to launch the world’s first artificial pancreas app – a breakthrough that will transform life for many people with type 1.

 - The Right Hon Theresa May MP, became a JDRF ambassador to champion our Connect Immune Research Initiative.
 By funding research to look at the common mechanisms of autoimmunity and immune mediated inflammation, we have the potential to transform the lives of the 4 million people in the UK living with an autoimmune condition.